 Pooler is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pooler is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Pooler who work in management occupations (13.70%), sales jobs (9.79%), and office and administrative support (8.42%).

 There are many members of the armed forces living in Pooler.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.

 Also of interest is that Pooler has more people living here who work in computers and math than 95% of the places in the US.

 Pooler is an extremely ethnically-diverse city.
 The people who call Pooler home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pooler residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pooler include German, English, Italian, and African.
+Important ancestries of people in Pooler include German, English, Irish, Italian, and French.

 The most common language spoken in Pooler is English.
 Other important languages spoken here include Spanish and Tagalog.